About The Open Computing Alliance

 The Open Computing Alliance (OCA) was founded in June 2009 by Tim Cowen, former General Counsel and Commercial Director at BT Global Services.
 The Alliance’s charter is to build a community of interested parties to address issues of mutual concern across the information and communications technologies (ICT) sector, including the impact of the emergence of Cloud Computing.
 The OCA is currently focused on identifying issues and solutions related to procurement, competition and interoperability.

-In February 2010 the OCA appointed an experienced senior representative for Asia - Pacific, Michael Mudd, based in Hong Kong China, to drive membership and issues in a region bounded by Japan, India and Australia, home to over half the world populations and fastest growing economies.
+The OCA has engaged an experienced senior representative for Asia - Pacific, Michael Mudd, based in Hong Kong China, to drive membership and issues in a region bounded by Japan, India and Australia, home to over half the world populations and fastest growing economies.

 The goals of the OCA are: